merbanan/rtl_433/BUILDING.md

 * rtl_433.exe should be built now
 * you need to place it in the same folder as librtlsdr.dll and libusb-1.0.dll (you should have seen both of them by now)
 * good luck!

+### Visual Studio 17 Community edition

+You'll need librtlsdr and libusb, they are dependencies for rtl_433.

+libusb has prebuilt binaries for windows, librtlsdr needs to be built (at least for the latest version, some binaries of older versions seem to be floating around)

+You will also need rtlsdr files, (http://sdr.osmocom.org/trac/wiki/rtl-sdr) or (https://github.com/ms-jdow/rtlsdr-Cplusplus-VS2010) to be installed.
+If you use ms-jdow then at this time comment out the function at line 53, "//RTLSDR_API int rtlsdr_get_device_usb_cstrings( uint32_t index" if it is still there in the version you download.

+Compile the rtlsdr++ project and place .lib files from its output directories, x86 and x64 into a directory structure that looks like this: rtlsdr_libs
+    x64
+        debug
+            rtlsdr.lib
+        release
+            rtlsdr.lib
+    x86
+        debug
+            rtlsdr.lib
+        release
+            rtlsdr.lib

+You may want to copy over the dll files to that structure as well.
+You'll want them at run time.
+Copy the appropriate one of them into the folder in which you are running rtl433.

+Once that is done load the VS17.sln file into Visual Studio 17, build, and you're ready to go.